ianlewis/www.ianlewis.org/en/_posts/2024-11-15-leaving-google.md

 ## Before Google

-Joining Google in January 2015 seemed like a natural fit at the time.
+Joining Google in January 2015 seemed like a natural career progression.
 My first exposure to Google Cloud came in the summer of 2008 when I attended Google Developer Day.
 Google App Engine for Python was just released and it felt pretty special.
 It supported Python only, which was unusual at the time and this was a boon for the Python community in Japan.

 I attended a workshop to develop an application on App Engine and there I met many people who would be long lasting friends.